UCLA holds off Colorado 65-62 for 13th straight home win - WHIZ News

 The Bruins’ (7-2, 3-0 Pac-12) streak includes six wins this season, and they’ve also won 10 straight league games at home.

 Campbell had 11 points, seven assists and four rebounds.
-Jules Bernard added 12 points and seven rebounds for the Bruins, who found out before the game that starting guard Chris Smith is out for the rest of the season with a torn ACL.
+Jules Bernard added 12 points and seven rebounds for the Bruins.

 Wright and Maddox Daniels scored 12 points each, and Jeriah Horne and Eli Parquet added 10 points each for the Buffaloes (7-3, 1-2).